tellesnobrega/velero-demo/index.md

-# Running Backup&Restore on a Kubernetes environment using Velero and Minio
+# Running Backup & Restore on a Kubernetes environment using Velero and Minio

 The goal of this post is to provide a step-by-step tutorial on how to set up, backup and restore a WordPress application running on Minikube, using Velero for Backup and Restore and Minio as S3-like Object Storage.